Compression with the tudocomp Framework: Practical Evaluation

 \section{Practical Evaluation}

-\block{Experimental Data} \JOP{\Cref{tableDatasets} shows the text collections used for the evaluation in the tudocomp benchmarks.} We provide a tool that automatically downloads and prepares a superset of the collections used in this evaluation.
+\Cref{tableDatasets} shows the text collections used for the evaluation in the tudocomp benchmarks.
+We provide a tool that automatically downloads and prepares a superset of the collections used in this evaluation.
 The collections with the prefixes \textsc{pc} or \textsc{pcr} belong to the Pizza\&Chili Corpus\Footnote{PizzaChili}{\url{http://pizzachili.dcc.uchile.cl}}.
 The Pizza\&Chili Corpus is divided in a real text corpus (\textsc{pc}), and in a repetitive corpus (\textsc{pcr}).
 The collection \textsc{hashtag} is a tab-separated values file with five columns (integer values, a hashtag and a title)~\cite{FerraginaPS15}.
 The collection \textsc{tagme} is a list of Wikipedia fragments\footnote{\url{http://acube.di.unipi.it/tagme-dataset}}.
 Finally, we present two new text collections.
 The first collection, called \textsc{wiki-all-vital}, consists of the approx.~\num{10000} most vital Wikipedia articles\footnote{\url{https://en.wikipedia.org/wiki/Wikipedia:Vital_articles/Expanded}}.
 We gathered all articles and processed them with the Wikipedia extractor of TANL~\cite{SIMI16.992} to convert each article into plain text.
 The second collection, named \textsc{commoncrawl}, is composed of a random subset of a web crawl\footnote{\url{http://commoncrawl.org}}; this subset contains only the plain texts (i.e., without header and HTML tags) of web sites with ASCII characters.
-A detailed description of the text collections is available at \url{http://tudocomp.org/text-collection.html}.

 \block{Setup} The experiments were conducted on a machine with 32 GB of RAM, an Intel Xeon CPU~\texttt{E3-1271~v3} and a Samsung SSD {\tt 850 EVO 250GB}.
 The operating system was a 64-bit version of Ubuntu Linux~\num{14.04} with the kernel version~3.13.
 We used a single execution thread for the experiments.
 The source code was compiled using the GNU compiler {\tt g++~6.2.0} with the compile flags {\tt -O3 -march=native -DNDEBUG}.